izaanz/habit_tracker/README.md

 # Usage
+## Add/Remove Habit OR Category

-## 1. Adding a habit
+#### 1. Adding a habit
 Your first action should start by creating an habit and you can do so by launching the program and selecting:
 ```
  Add/Remove Habit OR Category
 ```
-It will further expose you to a sub-menu, where you'll have to choose *Add habit* and enter the required information:
+It will further expose the user to a sub-menu, where you'll have to choose *Add habit* and enter the required information:
 ```
 Would you like to Add, Remove Habit or Category?
 (Use arrow keys)
  » Add Habit